ragingwind/eddystone-beacon-config/readme.md

 # WARNING

-It rather a bit experimental project to me.
+- It rather a bit experimental project to me.
 I'll keep working for a while so the project content might be changed a lot suddenly.
+- The package has been tested on MacOS only

 ## Install